-Figure 2 Predicted effect of orthodox beliefs on anti-Muslim sentiment in various secularized countries
+Figure 2.
+Predicted effect of orthodox beliefs on anti-Muslim sentiment in different secularized countries.
+Source: EVS 2008

-Source: EVS 2008.

-Our second hypothesis stated that anti-Muslim sentiment could be expected to be stronger among the nonreligious in secularized countries (H2a) and that this sentiment could be attributed to those who identified with secular values most (H2b).
-Indeed, nonreligious respondents score higher on anti-Muslim sentiment than religious people (models 2-6 in Table 6).
-The inclusion of the interaction effect (model 6) shows how the nonreligious are even more intolerant in more secular contexts.
-Figure 3 (based on model 6) illustrates the effect of nonreligiosity on anti-Muslim sentiment in secularized countries.
-The descending slope shows that the gap between the nonreligious and the religious groups grows wider the more secular a country is.
-This growing divide between religious and nonreligious in their tolerance towards Muslims is striking.
-However, it cannot be answered conclusively whether this finding must be attributed to the tolerance of the religious, who are a minority in secularized contexts, or to the intolerance of the nonreligious, who are a majority in those contexts.
-Still, within the (more tolerant) secularized countries, the nonreligious are more intolerant towards Muslims than the religious, which confirms our expectation as laid out in H2a.
+Our second hypothesis stated that anti-Muslim sentiment could be expected to be stronger among the non-religious in secularized countries (Hypothesis 2a) and that this sentiment could be attributed to those who identified with secular values most (Hypothesis 2b).
+Indeed, non-religious respondents score higher on anti-Muslim sentiment than religious people (Models 2-6 in Table 6).
+The inclusion of the interaction effect (Model 6) shows how the nonreligious are even more intolerant in more secular contexts.
+Figure 3 (based on Model 6), illustrates the effect of non-religiosity on anti-Muslim sentiment in secularized countries.
+The descending slope shows that the gap between the non-religious and the religious groups grows wider the more secular a country is.
+This growing divide between religious and non-religious in their tolerance towards Muslims is striking.
+However, it cannot be answered conclusively whether this finding must be attributed to the tolerance of the religious, who are a minority in secularized contexts or to the intolerance of the non-religious, who are a majority in those contexts.
+Still, within the (more tolerant) secularized countries, the non-religious are more intolerant towards Muslims than the religious, which confirms our expectation as laid out in hypothesis 2a.

-Figure 3 Predicted effect of nonreligiosity on anti-Muslim sentiment in various secularized countries
+Figure 3.
+Predicted effect of non-religiosity on anti-Muslim sentiment in different secularized countries.
+Source: EVS 2008